zold-io/blog.zold.io/README.md

 See the [list](https://blog.zold.io/wanted.html) of topics we are interested in.

-If you want to see how your article looks in web, you can "run" the blog rendering engine locally.
+If you want to see how your article looks on the web, you can "run" the blog rendering engine locally.
 To do that, you will have to install [Ruby 2.3+](https://www.ruby-lang.org/en/documentation/installation/), [Rubygems](https://rubygems.org/pages/download),